 Apprehensions are recorded in administrative record systems with a unique identifier created for each apprehension.
 USBP's count of apprehensions is considered reliable, but agents may not always be able to reliably identify family units.

-USBP began collecting data on family units in FY 2012; data on family unit apprehensions are unavailable for earlier years.
+USBP began collecting data on family units apprehended between POEs in FY 2012; data on FMUA are unavailable for earlier years.